susiecoleman/guide-to-web-programming/docs/README.md

 ## Concepts still to cover/add to the guide

-- Functions
-- Manipulating the DOM
+- Manipulating the DOM (covered how to get elements from the DOM but not how to change them.)
+- Setting attributes with javascript
 - Event Listeners
+- Separate page on setting up a webpage and linking files together.

 ## Running the Prject